EOSIO/welcome/docs/03_tutorials/20_tic-tac-toe-game-smart-contract-single node.md

 The “Compile and deploy the smart contract to the blockchain” section details compilation of the files.
 The compiler is the eosio-cpp tool from the EOSIO.CDT.
 Click on this link for more information on the [EOSIO.CDT](https://developers.eos.io/manuals/eosio.cdt/latest/index "EOSIO.CDT documentation") .
 The EOSIO.CDT builds the smart contract and creates an ABI file.
 Click on this link for more information about [ABI Files](https://developers.eos.io/welcome/latest/getting-started/smart-contract-development/understanding-ABI-files "Understand ABL Files")

 ### Game Board Representation
-A std::vecror represents the tic tac toe board.
+A std::vector represents the tic tac toe board.
 The number 0 marks an empty square.
 The number 1 denotes a movement by the host.
 The number 2 denotes a movement by the challenger.
 To make a movement, you push a  transaction to the tic tac toe smart contract.

 Logically the board looks like: